The next big journey – visiting Cuba, Mexico, and New Orleans

 Because of the rigorous US requirements, it is not that easy to travel from the US to Cuba.
 There are twelve exceptions.
 You can try to apply for a vis with one of those reasons (e.g., educational stay, journalism, family) Unfortunately; tourism is none of them.

-Because I am in New Orleans already and do not stress myself out with an extra complicated visa applying process, I adjusted my plans a little bit.
+Because I am in New Orleans already and do not stress myself out with a super complicated visa applying process, I adjusted my plans a little bit.
 That is why I will stay a couple of days in Cancun, Mexiko.

 However, please check US regulators in advance to make sure if there are any special and critical restrictions.